Scombes/Portfolio/README.md

 ---
 ## Projects

-Click on the project's title (bold and coloured in Blue) to learn more.
+Click on the project's title (bold and coloured in Blue) to view.

 | Project  | Description | Skills |
 | ----------- | ----------- | ----------- |